 Rain or snow in the forecast?
 There are still plenty of options for playground fun indoors.
 In the Twin Cities area, towns including Maple Grove, Eagan, Edina, Chanhassen, Ham Lake, Minnetonka and several others have indoor play spaces that range from standard to spectacular.
 Most charge a daily fee of $4-$9 per child depending on the location; babies and parents are usually free.
 Elsewhere in the state, similar play areas can be found in Winona, Rochester and Detroit Lakes.

 Another great way for kids to stay active year-round is at Minnesota's children's museums.
-In St. Paul, the recently renovated Minnesota Children's Museum features a four-story play area called The Scramble, where guests ages 5 and up can take off their shoes and scale the towers, crawl across the netted catwalk and zoom down the twisty slide (there are also tot areas for the littler ones).
+In St. Paul, the Minnesota Children's Museum features a four-story play area called The Scramble, where guests ages 5 and up can take off their shoes and scale the towers, crawl across the netted catwalk and zoom down the twisty slide (there are also tot areas for the littler ones).
 At the Children's Museum of Southern Minnesota in Mankato, bridges, tunnels, tubes and nets come together to create a giant, climbable tree fort.